Path Processing

 Now, let's see how Skyscraper handles relative path configuration options.

-a relative path provided.
-The next subsections are summarizing the absolute path calculation of the different path and file options.
+The next subsections are summarizing the absolute path calculation Skyscraper applies for the different path and file options.

 The current working directory (CWD) is the directory from where you run